-https://docs.fastly.com/en/guides/tardigrade-decentralized-object-cloud-storage
+https://docs.fastly.com/en/guides/storj-dcs-object-storage

-Tardigrade Cloud Storage can be used as an origin for public and private Tardigrade buckets via the Tardigrade S3 Gateway.
-Built on the Storj Network, Tardigrade is a decentralized object storage service that is S3 compatible and end-to-end encrypted by default.
+Storj DCS can be used as an origin for public and private Storj buckets via the Storj DCS S3 Gateway.
+Built on the Storj Network, Storj DCS is a decentralized object storage service that is S3 compatible and end-to-end encrypted by default.

-Before adding Tardigrade as an origin for Fastly services, you will need to:
+Before adding Storj DCS as an origin for Fastly services, you will need to create a Storj DCS account, project and access credentials, and a bucket that will serve as your origin.